validator-labs/validatorctl/docs/subcommands.md

 ### Review Validation Results

-The Validator generates a report after the validation process is complete.
+Validator generates a report after the validation process is complete.
 All validations are stored as a [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CR) in the `validator` namespace.
 Each plugin you specified during installation will have its own CR.
-Additionally, the Validator creates a CR containing all the validation results and Validator configurations.
+Additionally, Validator creates a CR containing all the validation results and Validator configurations.

 > [!TIP]